vinlok/vinlok.github.io/_posts/linux/2021-10-01-Linux-processes.md

 - The userstack grows and shrinks and functions are called an returned.
 - The kerner-stack is per-process memory region maintained by kernel.
 This is used during the syscal execution.
 When library function executes trap, the kernel copies the registers(rdi...) to the kernel stack region of each process.

+- Stacks are LIFO

 ## Heap